productteams/1of23/site/content/products.md

 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+ 1of23 is the ultimate spot for Wildcraft.
+Buyers who want to learn about their java’s origin and support the farmers that grew it.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg